 Sometimes a purchase order is made and sent to a supplier; however, the supplier cannot fulfil the entire order at once.
 In this case, the supplier will make multiple deliveries to fulfil a single purchase order.
 To receive a shipment with multiple deliveries, convert the purchase order to an Advanced Purchase.
 Follow the link for more information.

-Attachments, Logs & Attributes
+Attachments and Logs & Attributes

 Documents can be attached to the Purchase Order in the Attachments tab, and any documents printed (purchase order, purchase invoice, etc.) or emails sent will be saved here automatically.